 Contact Australia Post to make sure your address hasn’t been changed, and inform them of the situation.
 Check with the businesses and government agencies you are legitimately signed up with to make sure your address hasn’t been altered by someone else.

 Finally, consider obtaining a victim’s certificate.
 This may or may not be necessary in addition to the police report as proof that you are a victim of identity fraud.
-You can find out if you qualify for a victim’s certificate by checking the criteria listed on the Australian Attorney-General’s website.
+You can find out if you qualify for a victim’s certificate by checking the criteria listed on the Australian Department of Home Affairs website (PDF link).